 Errant Dreams is a site for living well and telling grand stories.
-We have resources for cooks, writers, and roleplayers alike: hundreds of articles, reviews, email lists, blogs, a CafePress store for gamers and one for our other ideas.
+We have resources for readers, cooks, writers, and roleplayers alike: hundreds of articles, reviews, email lists, blogs, a CafePress store for gamers and more.

 Errant Dreams in its current form was born early in 2007, with the formation of errantdreams.com, a real, live, actual company.
 We’re delighted that the site has done well enough to grow into its own small business, and we look forward to whatever comes next.

 This site has been a noted resource for writers and roleplayers for several years.
 College teachers have used our articles to help teach classes and workshops, and people have called our material “incisive” and “inspirational.”
-Publishers and manufacturers (including such places as F&W Publications and Lodge Manufacturing) send us books, cookbooks and kitchenware for review.
+Publishers and manufacturers (including such places as F&W Publications, Penguin Group, Chronicle Books, Cuisipro, and Lodge Manufacturing) have sent us books, cookbooks and kitchenware for review.

 We want to thank everyone who has stopped by, read something, and sometimes even dropped us a line to let us know how helpful they found the site.
 We’ve enjoyed talking to all of you!
-Please do forgive us, by the way, if we don’t always respond quickly to email.
-Heather handles most of the email, and sometimes she gets buried in projects and forgets to answer her email for a while!
+Please do forgive us, by the way, if we don’t always respond to email.
+Heather handles most of the email, and sometimes she gets overwhelmed.

 We Do Not Take Submissions